Tokugawa shogunate: Rōjū and wakadoshiyori

-In principle, the requirements for appointment to the office of rōjū were to be a fudai daimyō and to have a fief assessed at 50,000 koku or more.
+In principle, the requirements for appointment to the office of rōjū were to be a fudai daimyō and to have a domain assessed at 50,000 koku or more.
 However, there were exceptions to both criteria.
-Many appointees came from the offices close to the shōgun, such as soba yōnin (側用人), Kyoto Shoshidai, and Osaka-jō dai.
+Many appointees came from the offices close to the shōgun, such as soba yōnin, Kyoto Shoshidai, and Osaka-jō dai.

 Irregularly, the shōguns appointed a rōjū to the position of tairō (great elder).
 The office was limited to members of the Ii, Sakai, Doi, and Hotta clans, but Yanagisawa Yoshiyasu was given the status of tairō as well.
 Among the most famous was Ii Naosuke, who was assassinated in 1860 outside the Sakuradamon Gate of Edo Castle (Sakuradamon incident).

 Three to five men titled the wakadoshiyori were next in status below the rōjū.
 An outgrowth of the early six-man rokuninshū (六人衆, 1633–1649), the office took its name and final form in 1662.
 Their primary responsibility was management of the affairs of the hatamoto and gokenin, the direct vassals of the shōgun.
-Under the wakadoshiyori were the metsuke.
+The wakadoshiyori also had authority over the metsuke.

-Some shōguns appointed a soba yōnin.
+Some shōguns appointed a soba yōnin (側用人).
 This person acted as a liaison between the shōgun and the rōjū.
 The soba yōnin increased in importance during the time of the fifth shōgun Tokugawa Tsunayoshi, when a wakadoshiyori, Inaba Masayasu, assassinated Hotta Masatoshi, the tairō.
 Fearing for his personal safety, Tsunayoshi moved the rōjū to a more distant part of the castle.
 Some of the most famous soba yōnin were Yanagisawa Yoshiyasu and Tanuma Okitsugu.

 Ōmetsuke and metsuke

 The ōmetsuke and metsuke were officials who reported to the rōjū and wakadoshiyori.
-The five ōmetsuke were in charge of monitoring the affairs of the daimyōs, kuge and imperial court.
+The five ōmetsuke were in charge of monitoring the affairs of the daimyō, kuge and imperial court.
 They were in charge of discovering any threat of rebellion.
-Early in the Edo period, daimyōs such as Yagyū Munefuyu held the office.
+Early in the Edo period, daimyō such as Yagyū Munefuyu held the office.
 Soon, however, it fell to hatamoto with rankings of 5,000 koku or more.
-To give them authority in their dealings with daimyōs, they were often ranked at 10,000 koku and given the title of kami (an ancient title, typically signifying the governor of a province) such as Bizen-no-kami.
+To give them authority in their dealings with daimyō, they were often ranked at 10,000 koku and given the title of kami (an ancient title, typically signifying the governor of a province) such as Bizen-no-kami.

-As time progressed, the function of the ōmetsuke evolved into one of passing orders from the shogunate to the daimyōs, and of administering to ceremonies within Edo Castle.
+As time progressed, the function of the ōmetsuke evolved into one of passing orders from the shogunate to the daimyō, and of administering to ceremonies within Edo Castle.
 They also took on additional responsibilities such as supervising religious affairs and controlling firearms.
 The metsuke, reporting to the wakadoshiyori, oversaw the affairs of the vassals of the shōgun.
 They were the police force for the thousands of hatamoto and gokenin who were concentrated in Edo.
 Individual han had their own metsuke who similarly policed their samurai.